TylerTemp/SaintsField/README.md

 **`AdvancedDropdownList<T>`**

 *   `string displayName` item name to display
 *   `T value` or `IEnumerable<AdvancedDropdownList<T>> children`: value means it's a value item.
-Otherwise it's a group of items, which the values are specified by `children`
+Otherwise, it's a group of items, which the values are specified by `children`
 *   `bool disabled = false` if item is disabled
 *   `string icon = null` the icon for the item.

-    Note: setting an icon for a parent group will result an weird issue on it's sub page's title and block the items.
+    Note: setting an icon for a parent group will result a weird issue on its subpage's title and block the items.
 This is not fixable unless Unity decide to fix it.

 *   `bool isSeparator = false` if item is a separator.
 You should not use this, but `AdvancedDropdownList<T>.Separator()` instead